Sonnet 592

-By acts or words a thought may come to bear,
+By acts or words a vision from thin air,

-As most I smile at things I love to see
+For most, I smile at what I love to see

 To me your dimples laugh like joy reborn,